Deck Builder in Emmett, ID

 From composite low-maintenance decks to natural wood designs with pergolas, railings, and built-in features — we handle design, permitting, and construction from footing to finish.

 Deck building in Emmett, Idaho is shaped by views, by land, and by snow.
 Emmett sits in the Payette River valley with Squaw Butte rising to the north — the kind of setting where a deck is not just an addition but the reason people sit outside here.
 The town's deep orchard-legacy lots and surrounding Gem County acreage give homeowners room for substantial decks oriented to the river, the butte, and the valley, in a way tight inner-Boise lots do not.
 But Emmett's climate sets hard engineering requirements: the City of Emmett specifies a 30 lb/sf ground snow load, a 24-inch frost depth, and Seismic Design Category C, and a deck framed without respecting those figures is unsafe under valley winter loading.
 Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) builds Emmett decks to verified local code, around the City of Emmett versus Gem County jurisdiction split, and for the realities of a high, semi-arid valley — intense summer UV, freeze-thaw, and snow.
-Licensed and insured, free in-home estimates, five-year workmanship warranty.
+Licensed and insured, free in-home estimates, three-year workmanship warranty.

 Extend your living space outdoors with a custom-built deck designed for the Boise lifestyle.